coder/coder/docs/ides/web-ides.md

 ## External URLs

-Any URL external to the Coder deployment is accessible as a `coder_app`. e.g., Dropbox, Slack, Discord, GitHub
+Any URL external to the Coder deployment is accessible as a `coder_app`.
+For example:
+Dropbox, Slack, Discord, GitHub

 ```hcl